Showing posts with label South America. Show all posts

 ACARI ‣ Hygrobatidae contains numerous species recorded from subterranean waters.
 Among the more important genera in South America are Atractides, also in Europe, and Asia; Australiobates, Callumobates, Camposea, and Decussobates from Chile; Corticacarus in over continent.
 Hydryphantidae is an abundant family in underground waters, with a large number of described species.
 Genera containing subterranean species in South America include Clathrosperchon; Euwandesia from Chile and New Zealand.
 The only troglobite in Microstigmatidae is Spelocteniza ashmolei Gertsch from Ecuador.

 ARANEAE ‣ Pholcidae is well represented in caves, especially in the New World tropics.
 Troglobitic species of Metagonia and Aymaria have been described from caves in Galapagos Islands.
-Other genera containing cave-associated species include Physocyclus in Uruguay, Modisimus in French Guyana, Spermophora in Argentina.
-Cave mygalomorphs are frequent in tropical caves; they include the large theraphosids (tarantulas) recorded in Argentina; and a microstimatid (formerly in Dipluridae; Speleocteniza from Ecuador).
+Other genera containing cave-associated species include Physocyclus in Uruguay, Modisimus in French Guyana, and Spermophora in Argentina.
+Cave mygalomorphs are frequent in tropical caves, including a microstimatid (formerly in Dipluridae; Speleocteniza from Ecuador).
 The primitive araneomorph (true) spider Hickmania troglodytes from Tasmania is a troglophilic member of Austrochilidae, a family that also occurs in Chile and Argentina.
 Several other araneomorph families, mostly comprising small ground spiders, have troglomorphic representatives in South America, for instance: Hahniidae (Chile).
 Oonopidae includes several cave-associated species, including several troglobites, as Gamasomorpha in Ecuador and Ceylon.

 OPILIONES ‣ triaenonychids were reported for Chile, Argentina, with troglobitic genera containing troglobites include Picunchenops in Argentina.
 Picunchenops spelaeus should be a distribution relict in the Argentinian Patagonia, since harvestmen are hygrophilous, low vagile, nocturnal, and cryptobiotic, hence the semiarid epigean environment would hamper surface dispersion.
 Genera containing troglophiles or trogloxenes include Pachyloides from Uruguay.